Road trip 101: Driving with pets

 - Seatbelt harness – Seatbelt-attaching harnesses attach around the dog’s neck and shoulders and behind the front legs.
 You’ll want to measure your dog first to ensure the harness is the right fit, keeping in mind you may need to upsize as your dog reaches adulthood.

 - Pet crates – Crates should be secured to your vehicle to prevent them (and your pet) being projected through the car in an accident.
-RSPCA guidelines state that crates must have enough space for your pet to stand up, lie down and turn around.
-We opted for a bigger crate that would suit a fully grown Paddy to save some money.
+RSPCA guidelines for travelling with a dog recommend that crates have enough space for your pet to stand up, lie down and turn around.

 If you’re restraining your pet in a crate in the back of a ute, consider their exposure to the elements, like hail and higher temperatures, and consider whether they might be safer and more comfortable inside the cabin on particular days instead.